Grismund/discord-bot-workshop/README.md

 ### Set Up Your Project

 1. Double check that node and npm are installed with `node -v` and `npm -v`.
-If it's not, and you're on mac, install node. `brew install node` may be appropriate, but if you aren't sure, reach out for help.
+If it's not, and you're on mac, install node. `brew install node` may be appropriate.
 2. Install the packages for this project: `npm install`.
 This is what you get:
-    ```json
+    ```bash
     // Helps us make HTTP requests
     "axios": "^1.6.3",